Grammy Award for Best Female R&B Vocal Performance: Recipients

 Four-time award winner, Alicia Keys.
 Keys first won the award in 2002 for her song "Fallin'".

-Toni Braxton has won the award four times since her debut in 1993.
+Toni Braxton won the award four times since her debut in 1993.

 Whitney Houston's song "It's Not Right but It's Okay" won her the award in 2000, making her the first winner of the millennium.

-Beyoncé Knowles' songs "Dangerously in Love 2" and "Single Ladies (Put a Ring on It)" won her the awards in 2004 and 2010, respectively.
+Beyoncé's songs "Dangerously in Love 2" and "Single Ladies (Put a Ring on It)" won her the awards in 2004 and 2010, respectively.

-Mariah Carey's chart topper "We Belong Together" won the award in 2006.
+Mariah Carey's chart-topper "We Belong Together" won the award in 2006.

-Seven-time nominee, including two-time award winner Mary J. Blige.
+Mary J. Blige won the award twice out of seven nominations.

 Fantasia Barrino became the last winner in the category, in 2011.
 She won the award for her song "Bittersweet".